SalesConnection/Caction-Support/docs/Can't_Load_Schedule_Page.md

         2. Is the internet speed **fast** enough?<br>
            Search for any internet speed testing website and make sure that the internet speed is **more than 25Mbps**.<br>

      b.
-Contact Sales Connection's support team.<br>
-        &emsp;Give the information such as account details, happen frequency and anyone else from the company facing the same issue.<br>
+Contact the Sales Connection's support team and provide information such as account details, when the issue occurred, and a screenshot of the error page.
+The information will assist the team in investigating the problem more efficiently.<br>

 <br><br><br>